mwhitaker/dbt-action/README.md

 ### dbt version
 The current version of dbt is **1.0.4**.
 Please note that from dbt v1.0.0. you may have to change your dbt project structure compared to v0.x.x.
 See the [migration](https://docs.getdbt.com/docs/guides/migration-guide/upgrading-to-1-0-0) docs.

 dbt updates their [docker images](https://hub.docker.com/r/fishtownanalytics/dbt/tags?page=1&ordering=last_updated) on a frequent basis and the main branch of this Github Action should be close to the last stable tag.
-If you need to use an earlier version of dbt, you can call this action with a specific [branch](https://github.com/mwhitaker/dbt-action/branches), eg `mwhitaker/dbt-action@fishtown-v0.21.0` or `mwhitaker/dbt-action@fishtown-v0.19.1`.
+If you need to use an earlier version of dbt, you can call this action with a specific [branch](https://github.com/mwhitaker/dbt-action/branches), eg `mwhitaker/dbt-action@v0.21.0` or `mwhitaker/dbt-action@v0.19.1`.

-You can also reference a [tagged](https://github.com/mwhitaker/dbt-action/releases) release, eg `mwhitaker/dbt-action@v0.1.9`.

 ## Usage